warbe-maker/VBA-Basics/README.md

 # Basic VBA Services
-A (personal) collection of basic VBA services, collected over time and used in many VB-projects.
+A collection of personnel/basic VBA services, collected over time and used in many VB-projects.
 Some of them [^1] serve my personal common Excel VB-Project development needs.
 >Many of the services may raise an [application error][8] when inadequately used which displays a comprehensive error message (see [Common error handling][7]).
 The used procedures are part of these basic VBA services.
+This document is supplemented by [Specifics and usage examples for *mBasic* VBA services][]

 # Installation and use
 All services are provided in the Standard module [mBasic][9] which may be copied into an VB-Project.
 The component is hosted [^1] in the [Basic.xlsb][4] Workbook which provided an elaborated regression test environment (bot available for download on GitHub.